Clemson-MSE/HemeLB-Carpentries/_episodes/06-gpus-with-hemelb.md

 Figure: (a) Profiling HemeLB using NVIDIA Nsight Systems on a laptop.
 Nsight Systems provides a broad description of the GPU code's performance (timeline with kernels' execution, memory copies, cuda streams etc).
-Focus of analysis is the example here is 3 time-steps of the LB algorithm.
+Focus of analysis in the example here is 3 time-steps of the LB algorithm.

 <p align="center"><img src="../fig/06/ProfileKernelMemCopy.png" width="75%"/></p>